telerik/winforms-docs/gridview/filtering/filterexpressionchanged-event.md

 ##

 This event is the only place in *RadGridView* API where you can access the final filtering expression as a string.
 This string value is produced by all items in filtering expressions collection.
 The expression applies to the whole grid template(single table if hierarchy is used).

-        #_[C#] Filter expression changed event_
+#### Filter expression changed event

 {{source=..\SamplesCS\GridView\Filtering\Filtering.cs region=filterExpressionChangedEvent}}
 {{source=..\SamplesVB\GridView\Filtering\Filtering.vb region=filterExpressionChangedEvent}}